BenchmarkSims/docs/home.md

 - [Markdown](https://docs.requarks.io/editors/markdown)
 - [Asciidocs](https://docs.asciidoctor.org/asciidoc/latest/)

-You can also work from [Github](https://github.com/BenchmarkSims/docs) to update those pages.
+For external contributors, you can work from [Github](https://github.com/BenchmarkSims/docs) to update those pages.
+(The process will require you to fork and "pull request" on the main branch your changes)